 EFFECTIVENESS OF COVENANTS.
-The covenants described under "--Limitation on Indebtedness," "-- Restrictions on Issuance and Sale or Disposition of Capital Stock of the Bank," "--Limitations on Dividends and Other Payment Restrictions Affecting Subsidiaries," "--Limitation on Transactions with
+The covenants described under "--Limitation on Indebtedness," "-- Restrictions on Issuance and Sale or Disposition of Capital Stock of the Bank," "--Limitations on

-Affiliates," "--Limitation on Senior Subordinated Indebtedness" and "--Change of Control" will no longer be in effect upon the Company reaching Investment Grade Status.
+Dividends and Other Payment Restrictions Affecting Subsidiaries," "--Limitation on Transactions with Affiliates," "--Limitation on Senior Subordinated Indebtedness" and "--Offer to Purchase Upon a Change of Control" will no longer be in effect upon the Company reaching Investment Grade Status.